kamatama41/ubuntu-sshd/README.md

-SH-able Docker container for test use
+SSH-able Docker container for test use